 • You can make your complaint directly to the Quality Improvement Organization.
-The Quality Improvement Organization is a group of practicing doctors and other health care experts paid by the Federal government to check and improve the care given to Medicare patients.
-Chapter 2 has contact information.
+The Quality Improvement Organization is a group of practicing doctors and other health care

 Or

 • You can make your complaint to both the Quality Improvement Organization and us at the same time.